-Dental phobia can be crippling and make a trip to the dental office a traumatic experience.
-But, when you have impacted wisdom teeth and in excruciating pain, a visit to a dental office in Pompano Beach, 33062 is vital.
+Dental phobia can be crippling and make a trip to the dental clinic a traumatic experience.
+But, when you have impacted wisdom teeth and in excruciating pain, a visit to a dental clinic in Pompano Beach, 33062 is vital.
 Fortunately, with IV sedation near you, the dentist can perform a tooth extraction while you are relaxed and calm.

 What is IV Sedation?